KSerrania/datadog-exercise/README.md

 * Be able to change / reload the configuration file dynamically,

-* Add more interesting monitoring stats (percentiles, duration of the current downtime, time since last failure, ... ?)
+* Add more interesting monitoring stats (percentiles, duration of the current downtime, time since last failure, ... ?),

+* Add a way to purge the database in case of need (because of the Docker for Mac issue, for example).

 ### About the architecture:
 * Put the database on a separate, independent server.
 In order to do so, create a HTTP gateway server which acts as an intermediary with the monitors and retrievers.